 In the guide

-The Regulations lay down labelling requirements so that purchasers can tell whether other nightwear - including adults' - meets the flammability requirements.
+The Regulations lay down labelling requirements so that purchasers can tell whether other nightwear - including adults' - does or does not meet the flammability requirements.

 Second-hand nightwear does not have to comply with these Regulations.